prisma/prisma/README.md

 ### 5. Evolve your database and Photon JS database client

-Depending on how you obtained your [initial data model](https://github.com/prisma/photonjs/tree/readme#2-define-data-model), there might be two ways for evolving your application going forward.

-####

 As you build your app, you'll likely migrate your database to implement new features.
+Depending on how you obtained your [initial data model](#2-define-initial-data-model) and whethere you're using [Lift](https://github.com/prisma/lift), there might be two ways for evolving your application going forward.

+#### Option A: Without Lift

-After each schema migration, you need to re-introspect the database (to update the generated datamodel) and re-generate the Photon JS client to account for the new schema.
+If you're not using Lift, you need to re-introspect your database (to update the generated datamodel) and re-generate the Photon JS client after each schema migration.

+#### Option B: With Lift

+When using Lift, you need to re-generate the Photon JS client immediately after you performed a schema migration using `prisma lift up`.

 ## Supported databases

 Photon JS can be used with the following databases:

+- SQLite
 - MySQL
 - PostgreSQL
 - MongoDB (_coming very soon_)